a3qz/hag/contributing.md

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and game controls.
+3. You may make a Pull Request at any time, so long as it was not claimed by someone else who appears to be making progress.
+That is, if you don't see anyone working on it, feel free to do it yourself.
-3. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+4. You may merge the Pull Request in once you have the sign-off of at least one maintainer.

+## Project Specific Details

+1. We use `uncrustify` to force a certain coding style.
+Please run `make lint` before opening a Pull Request, as otherwise it will not pass our style checks.
+2. We use an outdated C version intentionally to force nostalgia.
+Please check that your code actually compiles with these constraints before opening a Pull Request.
+3. The project currently builds on both MacOS and GNU/Linux.
+Please try to keep it that way.
+   No need to test on hardware you don't have, but please avoid submitting Pull Requests using specific features you know aren't available in both environments.

 ## Code of Conduct